Are Centauros exotic signals of the QGP?: Introduction

 Conventional nuclear physics concerns low temperatures and near to normal nuclear matter density.
-This region is presently accessible in heavy ion studies at the SPS accelerator facility at CERN and at the AGS accelerator at Brookhaven National Laboratory.
-Some part of these collisions may traverse the transition region into the quark-gluon plasma regime.
-The Relativistic Heavy Ion Collider (RHIC) at Brookhaven has just started, and the LHC at CERN scheduled for 2006 should reach temperatures and densities close to that of the early Universe.
+This region was accessible in heavy ion studies at the SPS accelerator facility at CERN and at the AGS accelerator at Brookhaven National Laboratory.
+Some part of the nucleus-nucleus collisions from the CERN SPS accelerator as well as from the relativistic Heavy Ion Collider (RHIC) at Brookhaven reached the quark-gluon plasma regime.
+The Large Hadron Collider (LHC) at CERN, started at 2009, should reach temperatures and densities close to that of the early Universe.